igormiktor/AVRTools/AVRToolsDocs/advancedfeatures.md

 message to do something, and then either:

-- doing nothing because no further action required on the Master's part (e.g., telling the designated device to shutdown)
+- doing nothing because no further action required on the Master's part (e.g., telling the designated device to shutdown).
-- transmitting additional data needed by the designated device (e.g., you told the designated device to store some data, next you need to send the data)
+- transmitting additional data needed by the designated device (e.g., you told the designated device to store some data, next you need to send the data).
-- receiving data from the designated device (e.g., telling the designated device to report the current temperature or to read back some data from its memory)
+- receiving data from the designated device (e.g., telling the designated device to report the current temperature or to read back some data from its memory).

 For very simple devices, the receipt of the message itself can suffice to tell it to do something.
 More commonly, the instruction to the designated device